Graeme22/DistillableVisionTransformer/README.md

 # PyTorch Vision Transformers with Distillation
 Based on the paper "[Training data-efficient image transformers & distillation through attention](https://arxiv.org/pdf/2012.12877.pdf)".

 This repository will allow you to use distillation techniques with vision transformers in PyTorch.
-Most importantly, you can use pretrained models for either the teacher, the student, or even both.
-My motivation was to use transfer learning to decrease the amount of resources it takes to train an vision transformer.
+Most importantly, you can use pretrained models for the teacher, the student, or even both!
+My motivation was to use transfer learning to decrease the amount of resources it takes to train a vision transformer.

 ### Quickstart